8 min read · April 14, 2024

 What to Put In the Amazon Product ID Section

-EANs and UPCs are the main Amazon product IDs used in Australia, New Zealand, and many Western and European countries (including USA, UK, Canada)
+EANs and UPCs are the main Amazon product IDs used in Australia, New Zealand, and many Western and European countries (including the USA, UK, and Canada)

 How to Purchase Cheap Amazon UPC Codes